Chapter OneThe House Used Otherwise

 The house stood.
 That was not the same as being spared.

-I did not know the house could be taken without being burned.
+I did not know a house could be taken without burning.
 That was the first lesson.
+The others came after.

-In the winter of my last year, before the pain had fully named itself and before Nannie began watching my skin in the daylight, I woke before dawn to the sound of a table moving.
+In the winter of my last year, before the pain beneath my ribs had fully named itself and before Nannie began studying my face in morning light, I woke before dawn to the sound of a table dragged across boards.

 Not a real table.

-The pain under my ribs had been with me since before Christmas.
-At first I called it a strain.
-Then a bad turn.
-Then the old wound complaining in weather.
-A man can give many names to a thing before he lets it speak its own.
+The pain under my ribs had lived there since before Christmas.
+First I called it strain.
+Then weather.
+Then old wounds.
+A man can give many names to a thing before he lets it speak honestly.

 That was when Nannie spoke.